adyen-examples/build-your-own-payments-integration-adyen/README.md

 1. Upgrade your Java library to the latest version: https://github.com/Adyen/adyen-java-api-library/releases
 2. Upgrade your Adyen Drop-in/Web Components to the latest version: https://docs.adyen.com/online-payments/release-notes/?integration_type=web
 3. This module is successful when you can ensure your integration still works as-before.

-/*--- TODO: Let's decide whether we want to use playwright?
-* Tip: Let's write tests *before doing the upgrade* to make sure that gift cards, donations, payments still work.
-You can use an E2E testing framework like: https://playwright.dev/java/docs/intro
-  * Make an iDeal payment automatically
-  * Make a credit card payment automatically
-  * Make a Klarna payment automatically
-  * Make a donation
-  * Make a gift card payment
----*/

 ## Module 3 : Adding donations